Eremos Fall Book Reflection

 |DATE OFFERED||LOCATION OFFERED||STATUS OF GROUP|

-All Time are Central
+All Times are Central

-FACILITATOR: Dianna Amorde is the Executive Director of Eremos and has been facilitating these book groups since she arrived 8 years ago.
+Dianna is the Executive Director of Eremos and has been facilitating these book groups since she arrived 8 years ago.
 She considers them one of her favorite ways of connecting with and supporting the Eremos community and delights in the opportunity to hear different points of view.

 FACILITATOR: Regina Moser is an educator, spiritual director and avid reader who has facilitated book groups for over 15 years.
 Regina loves sharing the joys of reading, pondering and exploring in reflective groups.
 Trusting that listening is Holy, Regina appreciates weaving contemplate practices, journaling and thoughtful questions to delve into the power of sharing stories.